-Program Data Methodology of directed Community and Family Provide an annual number of regularly programs per year open to authorized scheduled Community and Family programs patrons only. which are directed by designated staff. of directed Community and Family Each patron is counted one time for programs patrons per year open to participating in each directed program. authorized patrons only. of Community and Family events Provide an annual count of events open to open to the public. the general public (events that are above and beyond regularly direct programs such as holiday or themed events). of community and family event Provide an annual count for each patron attendees which are open to the participant (one time) in an open to the public. public event.
+Program Data Methodology of directed Community and Family Provide an annual number of regularly programs per year open to authorized scheduled Community and Family programs patrons only. which are directed by designated staff. of directed Community and Family Each patron is counted one time for programs patrons per year open to participating in each directed program. authorized patrons only. of Community and Family events open to the public.
+Provide an annual count of events open to the general public (events that are above and beyond regularly direct programs such as holiday or themed events). of community and family event Provide an annual count for each patron attendees which are open to the participant (one time) in an open to the public. public event.
+Figuro 16-2 Program Evaluation